 - Case law no. 94-41.239 of 1995 authorizes recruiters to cancel hiring if the applicant has a fake diploma;

-- In a 2005 speech, the Department of Justice explicitly stated that “the sale of university degrees is prohibited”.
+- In a 2005 speech, the Department of Justice explicitly stated that “the sale of a university degree is prohibited”.

 Diploma fraud is a scourge with real consequences for the many stakeholders involved in a hiring process.

-Falsified diplomas can damage the reputation of the school and even the entire education system.
-This discredits the real diplomas from the universities concerned in the hiring process.
-In addition, recruiters who are aware of diploma fraud must contact the training organizations in question or request official documents to ensure the authenticity of the diploma, which results in a very time-consuming administrative burden.
+Falsified diplomas can damage the reputation of the university or school in question, and even impact the entire education system.
+This discredits the real diplomas and degrees from the universities concerned in the hiring process.
+In addition, recruiters who are aware of diploma fraud must contact the training organizations in question or request official documents in order to ensure the authenticity of their former student’s diploma, which usually results in a very time-consuming administrative burden throughout the enrollment process.

 Lying on a resume and falsifying a diploma is, by law, a criterion for the elimination of the applicant.
 In a Robert Half survey about lies on resumes, 47% of recruiters said they had already dismissed applicants whose resumes included lies.
 53% of these lies were about diplomas!

-Hiring applicants who have lied about their diploma is first and foremost a recruitment mistake that will most likely have an impacton the team’s productivity and the company’s performance, and therefore on its turnover.
-An applicant may engage in other unethical practices in the future.
-Also, the reputation and credibility of the company are at stake.
+Hiring applicants who have lied about their diploma is first and foremost a recruitment mistake that will most likely have an impact on the team’s productivity and the company’s performance, and therefore hurt its turnover.
+Furthermore, said applicant may be more likely to engage in other unethical practices in the future in their office environment.
+Finally, the reputation and credibility of the company are at stake.

 But beware: the employer is at fault if the information on the resume is not verified and the lie is detected after hiring!

-How do you set up the verification of an applicant’s diploma?
+How do you set up diploma verification for an applicant?

 Checking resume information and education during the hiring process:

-In its flash n°58 of December 2019, the DGSI (General Directorate for Internal Security) recommends before the interview to make recruiters aware of the risk of fraud and to pay particular attention to the consistency and accuracy of the elements indicated on the resume.
-During the interview, the recruiter should ask for permission to contact the school and/or request copies of their diplomas.
-An interview based on a detailed presentation of the applicant’s background, skills and technical knowledge should also verify the authenticity of the applicant’s CV.
+In its flash No. 58 of December 2019, the DGSI (General Directorate for Internal Security) recommends before the interview to make recruiters aware of the risk of fraud and to pay particular attention to the consistency and accuracy of the elements indicated on the resume.
+During the interview, the recruiter can request permission to contact the high school or university’s registrar and/or request copies of the former student’s diploma, degree or academic transcript prior to enrollment.
+An interview based on a detailed presentation of the applicant’s background, skills and technical knowledge should also contribute to verifying the authenticity of their resume, academic records and transcripts.

-Simplifying diploma verification: BCdiploma, the blockchain against diploma falsification
+Simplifying diploma verification: BCdiploma, the blockchain against diploma fraud

-While diplome.gouv.fr can only identify certain diplomas such as the baccalaureate (baccalauréat) and the advanced technician’s certificate (BTS), other schools are taking steps to avoid fraud and are using the blockchain to digitally certify their diplomas!
-With BCdiploma and its blockchain, schools such as emlyon business school, the University of Lille, and Arts et Métiers Paristech are setting up a digital certification system for their diplomas: students send recruiters a secure link that allows them to access an official, tamper-proof online certificate in only one click.
+While diplome.gouv.fr can only identify certain diplomas such as the baccalaureate (baccalauréat, high school diploma) and the advanced technician’s certificate (BTS), other schools are taking steps to avoid fraud and are using the blockchain to digitally certify their students’ diplomas!
+With BCdiploma and its blockchain, schools such as emlyon business school, the University of Lille, and Arts et Métiers Paristech are setting up a digital micro credential system for their diplomas: the student can send recruiters an email with a secure link that will allow them to access an official, tamper-proof online certificate in a single click.

-BCdiploma offers schools the ability to secure students’ diplomas using blockchain and make them easily accessible to recruiters.
-With a secure URL link to a tamper-proof and verifiable diploma certificate, students can share their diploma certificate on their resume or Linkedin indefinitely.
+BCdiploma offers universities and high schools the ability to secure students’ diplomas using blockchain for education and open badge to make them easily accessible to recruiters.
+With a secure URL link to a tamper-proof and verifiable diploma certificate, the student can share their certificate on their resume or LinkedIn indefinitely.

 1- Study carried out on 100 candidates and 289 companies